Rookout/docs/docs/node-setup.md

 | **12**   | 12.9 --> 12.22   |
 | **14**   | 14.0 --> 14.17   |

+For all other NodeJS versions, please [contact us](https://www.rookout.com/company/contact).

 **Note:** The Rookout NodeJS SDK does not support running side-by-side with debugger such as WebStorm or Stackdriver Debugger.

 ## Serverless and PaaS deployments